Pact-Community-Organization/foundation/.github/pull_request_template.md

+## Summary
+Briefly describe what this PR changes and why.

+## Related Issue
+Link to the related issue: #

-# Pull Request Checklist
+## Checklist
+- [ ] Aligns with our mission (make it easy and safe to build on Kadena)
+- [ ] Clear description and scope
-- [ ] Describes changes clearly
+- [ ] Documentation updated (if needed)
-- [ ] References related issues
+- [ ] Tests or manual verification steps (if applicable)
 - [ ] Follows contribution guidelines

+## Contributor Confirmation
+By submitting this PR, I confirm that:
+- [ ] I have reviewed my changes for clarity and correctness
-- [ ] Updates Wiki if necessary
+- [ ] I am available to address review feedback